Water Heater Not Working? Repair or Replace 2026

 What water heater brands does Hartzell’s install?

-We install GE RealMAX, Bradford White, and other major water heater brands.
-We recommend GE RealMAX for most Oklahoma applications — excellent efficiency ratings, solid warranty, and readily available parts.
+I install GE RealMAX, Bradford White, and other major water heater brands.
+I recommend GE RealMAX for most Oklahoma applications, excellent efficiency ratings, solid warranty, and readily available parts.
 Free estimates are available on all new installations.

 Questions?
 Ready to Schedule?